Ho-Ro/CPM-tools/tcpm/README.md

 environment, these are not required (resp. supplied by `tcpm`).
 The CCP is exactly 2048 bytes in size, and the BDOS 3584 bytes.
-A raw system image starts with the CCP code, followed by the BDOS code (and optionally, the BIOS code), while a `MOVCPM` system image (e.g., created by the CP/M command sequence
+A raw system image starts with the CCP code, followed by the BDOS code (and optionally, the BIOS code), while a `MOVCPM` system image created e.g., by the CP/M command sequence
 ```
 A>movcpm 64 *
 A>save 34 cpm64.com